cesmit27/cesmit27/README.md

 Hi, I’m Colin.
-I’m interested in growing my Python skills, and this is where I keep the projects that I've worked on in my spare time.
+I’m interested in growing my Python skills, and this is where I keep the projects that I've worked on.

 Most of these projects are more on the side of being a hobby or being silly, but a couple of them are more professional and were used in academic or professional presentations.